 But it doesn’t have to be.

 In this section, you’ll discover a host of practical tips for shortening your learning curve and getting up and running as a professional copywriter as quickly as possible.

 You’ve done all the background work to set yourself up as a copywriter.
 Now what?

-This chapter gives you an inside look at how to find the highest paying and most rewarding copywriting jobs in the industry.
+This section gives you an inside look at how to find the highest paying and most rewarding copywriting jobs in the industry.
 A vast number of opportunities are waiting for you, as long as you know where, and how, to look.